amzrana/amanrana.github.io/index.md

-# Aman Rana Blog
+# Aman Rana

-Welcome !
-My name is Aman Rana and this is my personal technical blog on various things machine learning.
+#### Welcome !
+My name is Aman Rana and this is my personal blog on various things technology and machine learning.
 I will try to include code snippets in the blogs wherever necessary.

 ## Blog #1